kkoltun/dev_notes/java_persistence/hibernate/transactions_details.md

 [Check here for a detailed description from Martin Fowler.](https://martinfowler.com/eaaCatalog/unitOfWork.html)

 * Martin Fowler describes it as " [maintaining] a list of objects affected by a business transaction and coordinates the writing out of changes and the resolution of concurrency problems".
-* This a transactions (in a abstract notion), but fulfilling it might often span multiple physical database transactions.
+* This a transactions (in an abstract notion), but fulfilling it might often span multiple physical database transactions.
 * Usually also called a "business transaction".

 ---